Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Eastern Michigan Stats and Trends

-- Thus far this season Eastern Michigan has two wins against the spread.
+- So far this year Eastern Michigan has two wins against the spread.

-- The Eagles have been favored by 3 points or more two times this season and covered the spread in one of them.
+- This season, the Eagles have one against the spread win in two games as a favorite of 3 points or more.

-- Eastern Michigan's games this year have hit the over on three of six set point totals (50%).
+- Eastern Michigan has eclipsed the over/under in 50% of its opportunities this year (three times over six games with a set point total).

-- Eastern Michigan is 1-2 against the spread and 3-1 overall this season when the team notches more than 25.1 points.
+- Eastern Michigan is 1-2 against the spread and 3-1 overall in games when it records more than 25.1 points.

-- In games that Eastern Michigan amasses more than 346.6 yards, the team is 1-3 against the spread and 3-2 overall.
+- Eastern Michigan is 1-3 against the spread and 3-2 overall when the team amasses more than 346.6 yards.

-- The Eagles have nine giveaways this season, while the Falcons have 11 takeaways .

 - Find the latest spread and moneyline odds for Eastern Michigan at SISportsbook.